z3i/gutenberg/README.md

 **Gutenberg** dynamically compiles multiple templates into one README.

-It generates a static README file from a bunch of [Mustache-powered](http://mustache.github.io) plain text files combined together.
+It generates a static `README` from a bunch of [Mustache-powered](http://mustache.github.io) plain text files for your GitHub repository.
 It has a built-in library of mixins.
 More on that later, now to basic features and how to get it working.

 Get started